manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ```
 Cast spell!
 ```
 With ordinary object composition, Hero's own `attack()` implementation `Swing club!` would result instead.
-This internal polymorphism across a runtime-injected part is the fundamental capability that Parts adds.
+This late-bound self-call across a runtime-injected part is the fundamental capability that Parts adds.

 By supplying Hero as a runtime component instead of fusing it into Wizard's hierarchy, Wizard depends only on the Actor contract, not on Hero's implementation structure.
 Parts delegates the interface implementation while preserving the